 The group, who retaliated throughout the afternoon with rocks, water bottles, and fireworks, protected themselves with leaf blowers, shields, umbrellas, and other protective gear.

 Chief Best, in response to Judge Robart’s TRO, promised the City of Seattle that officers would not be using CS (tear) gas in a statement on Friday.
 Though Best said officers did not deploy CS (tear) gas, multiple bombs emanating green-ish and white gases were launched on Saturday afternoon.
 Many were OC gas, but many protestors allege some were CS gas.

-As police, joined by federal agents, pushed protestors further south on Pine, the group found themselves seeking refuge on Central’s campus, before police deployed several OC gas grenades on the South Plaza.
+As police dressed in both all-black and militant green uniforms pushed protestors further south on Pine, the group found themselves seeking refuge on Central’s campus, before police deployed several OC blast ball grenades on the South Plaza.

 Protestors, who were pushed down and pepper sprayed liberally in the face, struggled to get up from the ground as law enforcement continued to move forward towards Harvard and Pine.
 Rubber bullets and marking rounds were also deployed, the remnants of the crowd control weapons littering Pine, Broadway, residential streets, and Seattle Central’s own campus.

-As police and federal agents secured part of Central’s South Plaza, the college issued no emergency alert warning, nor announcement to students, staff, and faculty of the escalating situation in the area.
+As police secured part of Central’s South Plaza, the college issued no emergency alert warning, nor announcement to students, staff, and faculty of the escalating situation in the area.